infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - According to the Institute for Human Services and the Ohio Child Welfare Training Program[^4], these charts can be used to assess child's milestone achievement and delays.

 ## School-aged children
+### How active should my 6- to 12-year-old be?

+Physical activity guidelines for school-age kids recommend that they get **at least 1 hour** of moderate to strong physical activity daily.
+In addition:
+- Most of the physical activity should be aerobic, where kids use large muscles and continue for a period of time.
+- Examples of aerobic activity are running, swimming, and dancing.
+- School-age kids usually have brief bouts of moderate to strong physical activity alternating with light activity or rest throughout the day.
+Any moderate to strong activity counts toward the 60-minute goal.
+- Muscle-strengthening and bone-strengthening physical activity should be included at least 3 days a week.
+- Children naturally build strong muscles and bones when they run, jump and play.
+Formal weight programs aren’t needed.
+However, they are safe when properly designed and supervised.
 ![[School Aged (Physical, Cognitive, Social).png]]